Ecuador | Gardens, Cloud Forests, Dry Forests, History, Culture, Otavalo Market and the Galapagos Islands

 Day 3

-Depart from Quito early this morning and head north toward Imbabura, known also as the "Lakes Province" for its many bodies of water.
-Your first stop will be at a private, 19th century hacienda to enjoy a country-style breakfast with pastries, bizcochos (traditional biscuits), and local cheese.
-Receive an introduction to the floral industry, one of the major economic activities in Ecuador, while visiting a local rose farm.
-Ecuador possesses more than 300 varieties of roses, known worldwide for their beauty and high quality.
-Continue to the Otavalo craft market; dating back to pre-Inca times, it is the most famous of all Andean markets.
+After an early breakfast, you will take a quick ride to the Otavalo craft market; dating back to pre-Inca times; it is the most famous of all Andean Markets.
 Hundreds of Indigenous merchants and artisans from surrounding communities travel to Otavalo to display a plethora of items, notably the colorful woven textiles, tapestries, and other handicrafts for which the region is known.
 Locals and visitors can also buy or barter food, animals, and basic necessities.
-Enjoy time to wander among the colorful stalls at your own pace before regrouping for lunch at an hacienda-style hotel.
+Enjoy time to wander among the colorful stalls at your own pace before regrouping for lunch at a hacienda-style hotel.
 Next, visit Cotacachi to stroll through the canton's craft towns and their shops.
 The various towns feature fine artisan products such as leather and woven textiles.
-In the afternoon, arrive at Hacienda Cusín.
-This lovely property boasts beautiful gardens and a rich history.
-Enjoy the remainder of the late afternoon and evening exploring your surroundings.
+Continue your day with a late afternoon boat ride on Cuicocha Crater Lake.
+Formed in a crater after thousands of years of intense volcanic activity of the extinct Cuicocha Volcano, the lake is part of the Cotacachi-Cayapas Reserve, which extension goes from western Andean cordillera to the Pacific coast.
+Return to your Hacienda for dinner on own this evening.
+Should you wish to venture out using taxi service, this can be arranged, or you may wish to simply dine in on own.

 Breakfast-Lunch-Dinner included